malachi-hale/end-to-end-project/README.md

      - TweedieRegressor,
      - Polynomial Linear Regression.

- - Based on the RMSE value, I concluded that Linear Regression fourth degree was the best model.
+ - Based on the RMSE and R squared value, I concluded that Linear Regression Fourth Degree was the best model.
 I ran this model on the test dataset.

+ - On the baseline, the selected model performed better than baseline at the predicting the tracks' popularity.

 ## Pipeline Stages Breakdown